Geonovum/ogc-api-testbed/docs/docs/setup/platform.md

 Security is guaranteed by the use of [Ansible-Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) and [GitHub Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

-The operational stack has the following components:

-* [Traefik](https://traefik.io/) a frontend proxy/load-balancer and SSL (HTTPS) endpoint.
+Traefik manages the routing of remote requests to relevant containers.
+Traefik listens to Docker Engine to be aware of available containers.
+Containers include a dedicated configuration which is picked up by traefik to enable the route.

+## Services

+A number of services has been deployed within the platform, which can act as a template to add additional services.

-* [pygeoapi](https://pygeoapi.io/) a Python server implementation of the OGC API suite of standards.
+* [pygeoapi](https://pygeoapi.io/) - a Python server implementation of the OGC API suite of standards.
+* [pycsw](https://pycsw.org/) - a Python server implementation of  OGC API Records.
-* [GeoServer](http://geoserver.org/) a Java server implementation of the OGC API suite of standards.
+* [GeoServer](http://geoserver.org/) - a Java server implementation of the OGC API suite of standards.
-* [ldproxy](https://interactive-instruments.github.io/ldproxy/) a Java server implementation of the OGC API suite of standards.
+* [ldproxy](https://interactive-instruments.github.io/ldproxy/) - a Java server implementation of the OGC API suite of standards.
 * [QGIS Server](https://www.qgis.org/) - server component of QGIS with OGC OAFeat support.
+* [GOAF](https://www.github.com/pdok/goaf) - OAF service developed in Go, maintained by PDOK.
 * [PostgreSQL/PostGIS](https://postgis.net) - geospatial database

 For administration, documentation and monitoring the following components are used: